SpaghetMeNot/uvfactory/docs/index.md

 :fontawesome-brands-mastodon: [@SpaghetMeNot@mastodon.social](https://mastodon.social/@SpaghetMeNot)

-## What is uvProject?
+## What is uvFactory?

-uvProject is a set of tools designed to eliminate many tedious unwrapping tasks.
+uvFactory is a set of tools designed to eliminate many tedious unwrapping tasks.
 In many cases it allows you to model freely while UVs appear before your eyes.

 ![](assets/all_tools.png)
 ### Main Features: